Rik/mozillians/docs/browserid.rst

 3. The user is logged in.
 The user's assertion is set into the Django session.

-4. *TBD* - The email address is noted in the session as a new user.
+4. The email address is noted in the session as a new user.
 The user is sent to the registration path to complete their creation of a LDAP user account.

 Libraries
 '''''''''